shamvoke/shamvoke/src/_posts/2026-05-10-a-sham-guide-to-arch-linux.md

 Installing packages from AUR can be... a bit of a job.
 Thats why we are going to use a `AUR helper` My favourite is [**paru.**](https://github.com/morganamilo/paru)

-To install paru, run: (Note I added `rust` as it's required to install paru)
+To install paru, run: (Note I added `rust` as it is required to install paru)

 ```bash
 sudo pacman -S --needed base-devel rust